vinistoisr/nodered-auto-ssl/README.md

 A traefik Dashboard will be presented at https://traefik.yourdomain.com, using traefik itself as its proxy as described above.

+To deployments are available:

-Only the most basic security is provided by this stack: a source IP whitelist.
+docker-compose.yml: Only the most basic security is provided by this stack: a source IP whitelist.
 Further protection of the traefik dashboard and node-red UI is up to you.

+oauth-docker-compose.yml:  This stack includes thomseddon/traefik-forward-auth, which is a A minimal forward authentication service that provides OAuth/SSO login and authentication for the traefik reverse proxy/load balancer.
+In other words, login to node-red with your google creds.

 Deployment requirements: